 Skip to main content

 Many common questions are answered in our camper handbook, which is published each March before the camp season.
-Click Here for a digital copy of this year’s booklet.
+A digital copy can be found here: Deerfoot BR registr bklt 2024

 Feel free to contact Chief Nick with your questions any time by emailing chiefnick@deerfoot.org or calling 855-HIS-CAMP